tommy-iasia/handmade-react-chart/src/splines/README.md

 # Spline Chart

-Spline is simply a SVG `<path>`.
+Spline is simply a SVG `<path/>`.
 Our job is to map the data points to drawing points of this path.

 ## SVG Path